 Don’t forget to follow my social media accounts: Wine Trails and Wanderlust | Facebook and Matthew Fitzsimmons (@winetrailsandwanderlust) • Instagram photos and videos

-As of late February 2021, I count 264 wineries, 28 cideries, and 10 meaderies (see below how I arrived at this number).
+As of January 2023, I count 267 wineries, 31 cideries, and 11 meaderies, plus 24 wineries & cideries that lack tasting rooms.
 I rename the spreadsheet according to the current date every time I update it.
 Because of this, check back periodically as I make new edits all the time.

 For the sake of maximum accuracy, I listed every winery, cidery, and meadery I could find in Virginia, even those which lack tasting rooms or are more of a wine distribution company.

 - If a location had wine using Virginia fruit under their own label, I listed them as a winery.